 The local elastic deformation gradient is calculated as the affine transformation of the ideal template which minimizes the sum of squared distances from the actual atomic coordinates.

-Atom types are generally ignored by the PTM when identifying the structural type (e.g. FCC, BCC, etc.).
+The chemical types of atoms are generally ignored by the PTM when identifying the structural phases (e.g. FCC, BCC, etc.).
 However, the algorithm can additionally

-identify the local alloy type by taking into account the chemical species of atoms (given by the
+identify the local chemical ordering type by taking into account the species of atoms (given by the values of the

 Particle Type property, which must be defined).

-The binary alloy types currently identified by the PTM algorithm are A2 and B2 for BCC, and A1, L10 and L12 for FCC.
+The binary ordering types identified by the current version of the PTM algorithm are A2 and B2 for BCC;

-The local alloy type is output as an additional integer particle property named
+The local ordering type is output as an additional particle property named

 1 = Pure (all neighbors like central atom)